-The Bureau documented 244 RA requests in FY19 vs. 210 in FY18; 58 were reassignments.
-When reassignment is determined to be appropriate, employees receive a RA Letter explaining the process, and as a standard practice, the Bureau works with employees for 60 days in an effort to assist them in finding another position.
+FY22 Response: When reassignment is determined to be appropriate, employees receive a letter explaining the process, and as a standard practice, the Bureau works with employees for (60) days in an effort to assist them in finding another position.
 For purposes of calculating the average processing timeframes, the reassignment cases are evaluated separately.
-The average timeframe for processing a reassignment case in FY 2019 was 66 days vs. 69 days in FY 2018.
-There were 12 fewer reassignment requests in FY 2019 vs. FY 2018.
-For the non-reassignment cases, the average timeframe for processing initial requests was 12 days in FY 2019 vs. 20 days in FY2018.
+The average timeframe for processing a reassignment case in FY22 was 80 days.
+For the non-reassignment cases, the average timeframe for processing initial requests is 10-days.